 Few things can make people squirm like a tough conversation.
 It’s never easy to tell a person something they might not want to hear.
 That's especially true when it’s an emotionally-charged topic.

-And talking to your loved one about long-term care certainly checks those boxes.
+Talking to your loved one about long-term care certainly checks those boxes.

 As with any difficult talk, planning and preparation are key so you can stay calm throughout.
 Once you've decided that your loved one needs long-term care, your next step is to talk with them.